Every summer the same debate – are there mosquitoes in Ireland of not? Newstalk.com contacted an expert to find out...

 Ireland will have to manage its entry points for visitors too, since most new mosquito types are expected to arrive from abroad.
 That means designing mosquito control measures in affected areas, something that has already happened in Great Britain.

 As Ireland’s Greenest Energy Provider, we have a range of solutions to help you save money and energy.
 We want to do what is best for the environment by provide green energy and environmentally friendly information.
-Contact us today if you have any more questions.
+Contact our domestic department today if you have any more questions.